People

 Ally Gravgaard Field Photo Ally Gravgaard (W&M BS, 2023) graduated with a Minor in Marine Science and is currently pursuring a graduate degree here at VIMS with the Multispecies Research Group.

 heminway Selwyn Heminway (W&M BS, 2023) graduated with high honors and with majors in Geology and Environmental Science.
 Her honors thesis was focused on modeling how different dune morphologies might respond to rising sea-levels and increased storminess brought by climate change in the Outer Banks of North Carolina.
-The first part of this was published as a conference proceeding paper from Coastal Sediments '23.
+The first part of this was published as a conference proceeding paper from Coastal Sediments '23 and the second part in Sustainibility in 2024.

 Herbine Photo Lauren Herbine (W&M BS, 2018) graduated with a major in Geology.
 Her senior thesis work focused on the role of storm overwash and barrier-backbarrier couplings on historical marsh accretion behind several of the Virginia barrier islands.